Overview of Danielle Bertolini

 The day of her disappearance

-At the time of her disappearance, Bertolini had been crashing on the couch of a James Jones and she called him on the night of her disappearance to pick her up from the Swain’s Flat area, about a 30-minute drive away.
+At the time of her disappearance, Bertolini had been crashing on a couch of a friend of James Jones (The friend has not been named publicly).
+She called this friend on the night of her disappearance to pick her up from the Swain’s Flat area, about a 30-minute drive away, who then called Jones to pick her up.
 She was seen being picked up by this individual but she never made it into town.
 Jones was also the last person to see Sheila Franks before she disappeared.
 Fortuna police have publicly said they think the two women's cases are connected and that Jones is a person of interest.

 This connection has brought the two families together.
 Family members of both women are very active on social media, working together on the Facebook page ‘Help Find Sheila Franks and Danielle Bertolini’ as well as organizing search efforts.
 They refuse to quit until they get some answers about their missing loved ones.